OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dynamically-creating-pages.md

 ## Dealing with text from Drupal

-When handling the contents of a long text field, and some other field types as well, Drupal gives us access to both the `raw`, and `processed` content.
+When handling the contents of a long text field, and some other field types as well, Drupal gives us access to both the `raw` and `processed` content.
 The `raw` content is exactly what was entered into the text field by the user, while the `processed` content is the result of applying the selected text format to the content.
 Generally, it's best practice to make use of the `processed` value as it has been formatted and filtered to prevent security vulnerabilities that could arise from working with user generated content.
 You can see examples of this in the code above like `instructions={recipe.instructions.processed}`.

 An exception to this might be if you're using Markdown in Drupal.
 If you've got fields in Drupal configured to support Markdown formatting, the `processed` value will contain the HTML resulting from applying Drupal's Markdown filter.
 The `raw` value will contain the unaltered Markdown formatted text.
 You could pass that through the remark Markdown processing that Gatsby uses for handling Markdown content at run time.